 Dating, Partners, Family & Friends

 We all know and understand this feeling, the feeling in the pit of your stomach when you get to the point in a relationship where you know it’s time to tell your partner about your HS.
 We have all been there.
-As much as it’s not fun to do, it’s necessary and only fair to your partner to be given an opportunity to ask questions and inquire about HS on their own.
+It’s necessary and only fair to your partner to be given an opportunity to ask questions and inquire about HS on their own.

 Below are some tips about how to tell your partner about your HS and at what point in the relationship you may feel comfortable doing so; this also translates well to discussing with your family or friends.